andgineer/sorokin.engineer/posts/en/_posts/2019-09-11-python_venv.md

 This command will create in <venv folder name> Python virtual environment that incapsulates all Python libraries.

-After you activate it (please note first `.` this is shortcut for [source](https://superuser.com/questions/176783/what-is-the-difference-between-executing-a-bash-script-vs-sourcing-it))
+To "activate" it (please note first `.` this is shortcut for [source](https://superuser.com/questions/176783/what-is-the-difference-between-executing-a-bash-script-vs-sourcing-it))

     . <venv folder name>/bin/activate

 For Windows use

     <venv folder name>\Scripts\activate.bat

+After activation all libraries will be used from the environment.
+And when you install something with `pip install` it will change only this local environment and wont break your system or change any other environments.

 To exit from the environment